 - Additional treatments such as intralesional steroids, occlusive or pressure dressings or radiotherapy.

-Radiotherapy is recommended, particularly post-surgery for the treatment of keloid scars.
+Radiotherapy is an option, particularly post-surgery for the treatment of keloid scars.
 There have been concerns about its safety, due to its carcinogenic properties but, providing surrounding tissues are protected, the risk is very low.
-Implantation of radioactive seeds (brachytherapy) post-surgery was found to be an effective treatment.
+Implantation of radioactive seeds (brachytherapy) post-surgery has limited, but positive, results.

 Cryotherapy has been used alone and combined with other treatments.
 Reported results vary: